 I’ve never felt so aware of my ‘aliveness’ and how fragile this whole living thing really is until this happened.

-I asked some of my dear friends how they managed to cope when life knocks them down.
-They all came back with varying responses.
-Each of their unique personalities shines through their words and I found it so touching to hear what helps them, I learned a lot about my friends reading their coping strategies.
+I asked some of my closest friends how they cope through challenging times.
+Each of their unique personalities shines through their words and I found it so touching to hear what helps them, I hope it can help you too.